suebatista/Disaster-Response-Pipeline-Udacity/README.md

-    - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`
+    - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl` Note by default the data will be up-sampled before training.
+You can change this setting in the train_classifier.py by setting `data_process(sample = False)` when instantiating the data loading class.
+It should take less than a minute to train and save the model.

 2. Run the following command in the app's directory to run the web app `python run.py`